swe0121/lost-phone/README.md

 # Lost Phone

-yeah, it's called **Lost Phone** even though you find a laptop.

-don't think about it too much 😭

-this is basically a found-device mystery game set in the Philippines.
+definitely a normal game.

-you find some random person's laptop and instead of being a decent human being and leaving it alone, you start looking through everything.
+you find some random laptop in the philippines and decide to go through it for... reasons.

-at first it's mostly normal shit.

-school projects, random downloads, nba highlights, brainrot memes, family group chats, games, screenshots, browser history, unfinished assignments, relatives sending reels, random notes, dumb searches, and a bunch of files that probably mean absolutely nothing.

-then some stuff starts getting weird.

-then interesting.

-then you start noticing that certain things don't really line up.

-so yeah.

-**be nosy.**

-check messenger.
+that's basically it.

+there's probably normal stuff in there.

+school files, chats, random folders, whatever people keep on their laptops.

+maybe some of it is useful.

+maybe most of it is complete garbage.

+idk.

+just explore it yourself.

+click random shit.
-read old conversations.
+read conversations.
-open archived chats.
-look through random folders.
-check deleted stuff.
-read timestamps.
+open folders you probably shouldn't open.
-look at browser history.
+look at old files.
-dig through hidden files.
-click shit that looks completely useless.

-some clues are obvious.

-some are buried under the most random garbage imaginable.

-and a lot of stuff genuinely has nothing to do with anything.

-the game has a lot of Filipino references too. taglish chats, terminals, commuting, traffic, school projects, class suspensions, basketball, family gcs, titos spamming reels, relatives asking if you've eaten, expensive student meals, random rain, `final_final_REAL.docx`, and other normal everyday ph shit.
+check whatever looks interesting.

+the game is set in the philippines too, so there might be some relatable stuff here and there.

+taglish, school shit, commuting, family gcs, basketball, random relatives, memes, everyday ph stuff.

+nothing unusual.

+probably.

-there's no big objective marker telling you exactly what to do.
+there's no need to know anything before playing.

-just explore the laptop and figure everything out yourself.
+just be nosy and figure out whatever's in the laptop yourself.

-the more you look around, the more weird and interesting things start showing up.

-maybe there's a reasonable explanation for everything.

-maybe not.

-good luck being nosy.
+good luck ig.